Who Is Pete Hegseth, Donald Trump’s Pick for Defense Secretary?

 Getty

-President-elect Trump has tapped Pete Hegseth as the forthcoming nominee for United States Secretary of Defense.
+On Nov.
+12, 2024, President-elect Trump tapped Pete Hegseth as the forthcoming nominee for United States Secretary of Defense.
 “I am honored to announce that I have nominated Pete Hegseth to serve in my Cabinet as The Secretary of Defense,” Trump said in a statement.
 “Pete has spent his entire life as a Warrior for the Troops, and for the Country.
 Pete is tough, smart and a true believer in America First.
 With Pete at the helm, America’s enemies are on notice — Our Military will be Great Again, and America will Never Back Down.”

 Who is Pete Hegseth?